-Job markets differ from city to city, so certain trade and technical schools in Michigan may provide their students with especially good job prospects after graduation.
+Job markets differ from city to city, so certain vocational and trade schools in Michigan may provide their students with especially good job prospects after graduation.
 Two Michigan cities, Ann Arbor and Jackson, were recently named among the top 10 cities in the U.S. for healthcare workers, and graduates of HVAC trade schools in Michigan can find wages above the state average in cities like Battle Creek, Monroe and Kalamazoo.

-Why is Michigan Good for Vocational/Career Schools?
+Why is Michigan Good for Vocational or Technical Schools?

 Michigan has one of the widest cost gaps between its two-year schools and four-year universities.
 Students at community colleges and career and vocational schools in Michigan paid an average of around $3,900 for the year in 2018-19, while universities charged an average of more than $13,400.
 That's a cost increase of nearly $10,000 -- almost 350 percent more.

 Michigan also works with young students to raise awareness of the value of career technical education (CTE) at the college level.
 One out of four high school students in the state take at least some of their coursework through Michigan CTE programs, and close to 40 percent of the total community college student body is seeking some type of Michigan CTE certification.